supunj/sl-np-mapping/README.md

 ## Pre-requisites

 1. A Linux box.
-The commands here are for Debian but any other distro would do as long as you can get the dependencies running
+The commands here are for Debian but any other distribution would do as long as you can get the dependencies running
 2. [yq](https://github.com/mikefarah/yq) - `sudo apt install yq`
 3. [poly2geojson](https://github.com/pirxpilot/poly2geojson)
     - `sudo apt install cargo`